 Prepare pots with a mixture of potting compost and plenty of sand or grit to improve drainage.
 Make holes for the cuttings with a pencil or small stick.

-Cut out the soft tip of the stem and divide the rest into 10-15 cm (4-6-inch) cuttings, ensuring that the base of each cut is just above a leaf node as this is where it will form roots.
+Cut off the soft tip of the stem and divide the rest into 10-15 cm (4-6-inch) cuttings, ensuring that the base of each cut is just above a leaf node as this is where it will form roots.
 You should remove the lower leaves from each cutting and any large leaves may be cut in half to reduce moisture loss.
-Dip the base in rooting hormone powder to encourage the development of roots as well as discouraging rotting.
+Dip the base in rooting hormone powder to encourage the development of roots and discourage rotting.

 Place each cutting in a prepared pot to a depth of around 5 cm (2 inches).